jirau/simple-api/README.md

 <p>For this tutorial, we will be deploying a simple cloud-native application, using the IBM Cloud toolchain to containerize, store the image on a private container registry and then deploy it to our target Kubernetes cluster. </p>

 <p>We will use the code stored in this repository as our sample application microservice, which we will refer to as the <b>simple-api</b>.</p>
-<p>The simple-api is a basic microservice that exposes data via a http RESTful API.
+<p>The simple-api is a basic nodejs microservice that exposes data via a http RESTful API.
 The API is based on the loopback4 framework.
 You can find more information about the loopback framework here (https://loopback.io/).
 In conjunction with the api, an IBM Cloud Cloudant Database will be used as the data store.</p>
 <p>To start, we need to provision our Database service.</p>
 <p><b>Provisioning and Configuring the IBM Cloudant Service</b></p>
 <li>Log into your IBM Cloud Account</li>